 If You Can, Please Help The Rap Sheet to Survive and Thrive

-Check out our selection of more than 350 works of mystery, crime, and thriller fiction--from both sides of the Atlantic--scheduled to reach bookstores between now and the beginning of June.
+Check out our selection of more than 300 works of mystery, crime, and thriller fiction--from both sides of the Atlantic--scheduled to reach bookstores between now and Labor Day.
 Click here.

 The Rap Sheet accepts books sent free of charge from publishers, publicists, and authors.
 Those works may inspire comments on this page.
 However, in no case is there any promise given that a book will be the subject of an endorsement or review, either positive or negative.